The latest StoryLab call, in collaboration with Heathrow, is now closed.

 Check out our previous StoryLab calls below

 This Challenge is now complete.

 Winning SME Focal Point VR, based in Guildford, have produced the first-of-its-kind prototype 'Virtual Veronese' in collaboration with StoryFutures and The National Gallery.
 Read the news article here.

 Read on for the brief we first set SMEs in collaboration with The National Gallery.

 "The National Gallery has in its collection a 16th Century painting that it would like its visitors to experience as they would if they saw it in its original home; a historic chapel in northern Italy.
 The aim is to create a scaleable pilot and temporary installation that will be a multi-sensory, immersive experience.
 It will draw on the original lighting conditions in the church, the soundscape and music that would have been a part of worship, as well as the architecture and frescoes that originally surrounded the painting.
 Virtual/Augmented/Mixed Reality and Immersive Audio are all potential opportunities but it’s the story, the experience and audiences that should drive the development of this pilot.

-The Heathrow Challenge is now closed, winning SME Surround Vision are hard at working producing a new experience that tackles coffee cup recycling through object recognition and machine learning.
+Winning SMESurround Vision has produced a new immersive experience that tackles coffee cup recycling through object recognition and machine learning.

 "The Heathrow Challenge was an Open Call for SMEs in the Gateway Cluster (see the map) to win a commission funded by us and Heathrow to pilot a new experience for the sustainability team at Terminal 5.
 Heathrow wants to encourage visitors to Costa Coffee to recycle take-away cups into the right bins.
 And we want to make it fun.

-The cash budget expectation is £60k (incl.
-VAT) and there will be top-up funding-in-kind on offer from our technical and R&D support teams.
+The cash budget expectation was £60k (incl.
+VAT) and there was be top-up funding-in-kind on offer from our technical and R&D support teams.